 Meet Kolbe

-This is trauma healing in the Eucharistic key—slow, relational, Spirit-led.
+This is trauma care in the key of the Eucharist.

 Why I’m Here